 There are several steps to place dental crown, so you’ll likely need to visit Dr. Hornbrook twice to complete the procedure.

 During your first appointment, Dr. Hornbrook will prepare your tooth so the crown will fit.
 This involves also removing any decay.
 If your tooth isn’t strong enough to support the crown, he will also build up the tooth’s core so it will be stronger.

 An impression of your tooth will be made to create an exact model for your new crown and Dr. Hornbrook will place a temporary crown on your tooth while you wait for the permanent version to be ready.
-Usually takes less than 2 weeks.
+This usually takes less than 2 weeks.

 When your new dental crown is ready, Dr. Hornbrook will place it in your mouth and makes sure it is comfortable and fits correctly with the rest of your teeth.
 Once you are happy with the way it feels and looks, Dr. Hornbrook will cement it in place.